The Ultimate in Mind-Body Healing & Detoxification

 At Ayurvedic Healing in Santa Cruz, California, we offer authentic Panchakarma programs under the guidance of Dr. Suhas and Dr. Manisha Kshirsagar — with over 25 combined years of experience.

-Panchakarma is the ultimate mind-body healing experience for detoxifying the body, strengthening the immune system, and restoring balance and well-being.
-It is one the most effective healing modality in Ayurvedic Medicine.
-It promotes Detoxification and Rejuvenation.
+Panchakarma is not only for detoxifying the body, but also for rejuvenation — strengthening the immune system, and restoring balance and well-being.
+It is one of the most effective healing modalities in Ayurvedic Medicine.
 It is recommended on a seasonal basis, as well as when an individual feels out of balance or is experiencing illness.

 Panchakarma is a Sanskrit word that means “five actions” or “five treatments”.
-This is a process used to clean the body of toxic materials left by disease and poor nutrition.
+This is a process used to clean the body of toxic materials left by disease, poor nutrition and environmental toxins.
 Normally the body has the innate ability to efficiently process and remove these waste materials, including the vitiated doshas.
-However due to one’s repeated dietary indiscretions, poor exercise patterns, lifestyle, and genetic predisposition the digestive enzymes, metabolic co-factors, hormones, and agnis which regulate the body’s internal homeostasis become disorganized.
+However, due to one’s repeated dietary indiscretions, poor exercise patterns, lifestyle, and genetic predisposition, the digestive enzymes, metabolic co-factors, hormones, and agnis which regulate the body’s internal homeostasis become disorganized.
 This can lead to the accumulation and spread of toxins throughout the physiology resulting in disease.
 This waste matter is called ama in Ayurveda.
 Ama is a foul-smelling, sticky, harmful substance that needs to be completely evacuated from the body.

 Like all medical procedures, Panchakarma Therapy always must begin with an initial consultation by a qualified Ayurvedic Physician who can determine the individual’s prakriti (constitutional type), the nature of the health problem (if any), and the appropriate degree of intensity of the prescribed therapies.